tero-saarinen/sketch-library-setup/readme.md

 <img src="img/composition.gif" width="660" height="470"/>

+Composition presents fully designed static views of how the final product is expected to look.

 ---

 ## Setup
-Clone this repository or download the zipped file.
+Clone this repository or download as a zip.

 ## Status